 - Examples of Drugs That are Monitored by TDM

 - TDM for Anticonvulsants

 - TDM for Immunosuppressants

 - TDM for Theophylline

 - Albuterol is a fast-acting bronchodilator used acutely during asthma attacks.
-Which of the reasons below explains why TDM for albuterol is not availab...
+Which of the reasons below would best explain why TDM for albuterol is n...

 - Laboratory Methods

 Intended Audience: Clinical laboratory technologists and technicians as well as other health care personnel who are responsible for prescribing and administering therapeutic medications.

 Author Credentials: Kevin F. Foley, PhD, DABCC, MT, SC is the director of clinical pathology for the Kaiser Permanente Northwest region.
 He also teaches clinical chemistry at Oregon Health Sciences University.
 Dr. Foley earned his PhD in clinical pharmacology and toxicology at East Carolina School of Medicine in North Carolina.
 He received a PhD in clinical pharmacology and toxicology from Brody School of Medicine, Greenville, NC.
 He has been working in laboratory medicine for over 15 years, starting his career as a medical technologist.